mergesort/Bodega/README.md

 ### Getting Started

-Bodega provides two kinds of storage for you, `DiskStorage` and `ObjectStorage`. `DiskStorage` is for writing `Data` to disk, and `ObjectStorage` builds upon `DiskStorage` allowing you to save any `Codable` object using a very similar API.
+Bodega provides two kinds of storage primitives for you, `StorageEngine` and `ObjectStorage`.
+A `StorageEngine` is for writing `Data` to a persistence layer, whether it's files on disk, SQLite, or your own database.
+An `ObjectStorage` offers a unified layer over `StorageEngine`s, providing a single API for saving `Codable` objects to any `StorageEngine` you choose. `Bodega` offers `DiskStorageEngine` and `SQLiteStorageEngine` by default, or you can even build a `StorageEngine` based on your app's API server if you want a simple way to interface with your API.
+You can even compose storage engines to create a complex data pipeline that hits your API and saves items into a database, all in one API call.
+The possibilities are endless.

 ---